ZacAttack/git-workshop/README.md

 11. Delete the document created in step 1.
 12. Create a document that has 2 paragraphs of text.
 13. Add a new first sentence to the document in step 7.
+Wade Alex Danny
 14. Create a spelling mistake in the document mentioned in step 2.
 15. Create a document with your favourite programming lanugage extension.
 16. Undo the changes made to the document mentioned in step 1 all the way to the first commit.